drunomics/lupus-decoupled-nuxt3-demo/README.md

 For stackblitz or local setup you'll get some network error until base URLs are set right.
 To do so:

 1. Set the Drupal base URL in `nuxt.config.ts`, e.g. `https://8080-shaal-drupalpod-8m3z0ms7mb6.ws-eu67.gitpod.io`
-   When using a Drupal gitpod/DrupalPod as a backend, make sure to set your environment to "Shared" via the workspace options menu, as found in the dashhboard at https://gitpod.io.
+   When using a Drupal gitpod/DrupalPod as a backend, make sure to set your environment to "Shared" via the workspace options menu, as found in the dashboard at https://gitpod.io.
 That way the frontend can connect to it.
 2. Set the frontend base URL in Drupal at `/admin/config/system/lupus-decoupled/settings`, e.g. `https://nuxt-starter-wuxxcy--3000.local-corp.webcontainer.io`
 3. Test it.
 Best add some content nodes and some menu-items pointing to them. /node/1 of the backend is available under /node/1 in the frontend.
 You should see some naked frontend with menus, breadcrumbs & basic node-content (body field) working.